PseudoDesign/mender-demo/docs/qemu_demo.md

 The full project is located on [Github](https://github.com/PseudoDesign/mender-demo).
 The project is based on my go-to implementation of Dockerized OpenEmbedded builds.
 See the `README.md` file for more details, or just run `rake -T` to see what you can do with it.

-For the sake of this demo, we're going to run Mender in a [QEMU](https://www.qemu.org/) environment.
-This will allow us to demonstrate the capabilities of Mender without having to deal with any physical hardware.
+This demo will run Mender in a [QEMU](https://www.qemu.org/) environment.
+This will allow demonstration of Mender capabilities without having to deal with any physical hardware.

 This demo is targeting Yocto Warrior using a qemux86-64 machine.

-Given the limited needs of this project, we won't need many OpenEmbedded meta layers.
+Given the limited needs of this project, it does not necessitate many OpenEmbedded meta layers.
 They've been added as git submodules in the `.../sources` directory; you can find details on the layers in the links below.

 * [Yocto Poky](https://www.yoctoproject.org/software-item/poky/)
 * [meta-mender](https://github.com/mendersoftware/meta-mender/tree/warrior)

-To set up the OpenEmbedded build, we need to import the meta layers into bitbake.
+To set up the OpenEmbedded build, import the meta layers into bitbake.
 This is handled in `.../debug-build/conf/bblayers.conf`:

 ```bash
 # POKY_BBLAYERS_CONF_VERSION is increased each time build/conf/bblayers.conf